July and August are summer vacation for Home School Helps.

 Here’s what you can do.
 Go back and check out what the year has covered.

-New blogs in the series will resume with the comma (4 planned blogs), starting in September.
+New blogs in the Monster Monday series will resume in October with the suitably-for-Halloween monstrous comma.
 We will follow that with the Short-cutters (including the apostrophe) and finishing with Special Marks.

-When it’s easy to find exercises but not so easy to find explanations, the HSHelps area of Writers Ink is here to help.
+When it’s easy to find exercises but not so easy to find explanations for all situations, the HSHelps area of Writers Ink is here to help.

 As always, you can email us at firstname.lastname@example.org.
 In the subject line, please state your concern.